Envirometrix/PredictiveSoilMapping/main.md

-which future inventory activities could be made much more efficient and cost-effective would be to develop mechanisms and platforms whereby comprehensive stacks of environmental covariates, covering entire regions of interest, could be jointly collated and freely shared.
+which future inventory activities could be made much more efficient and cost-effective would be to develop mechanisms and platforms whereby comprehensive stacks of environmental covariates, covering entire regions of interest, could be jointly created, collated and freely shared.
 OpenGeoHub aims to provide a fully worked example of such a platform for sharing geodata.